 One comment received during ROP development was that the risk evaluation to support a prompt NRC determination of the level of response will be hampered by lack of information in the early stages of the event.
 In addition, information from the NRC event response inspection may significantly revise the risk value and thereby require a different level of NRC response.
 This problem stresses the need to use deterministic criteria in conjunction with risk insights.
 In addition, the program has the flexibility to revise the level of response based on new information and changing risk levels.

-provides additional information regarding the scope and basis for the Special Inspection level of event response.
+Exhibit 49 provides additional information regarding the scope and basis for the Special Inspection level of event response.

 0308.2-06 OVERSIGHT OF PLANTS IN EXTENDED SHUTDOWN